 NumPy array (representation of the bitmap buffer).

-the original bitmap buffer, so changes to the buffer should be reflected in the image, and vice versa.
+the original buffer, so changes to the buffer should be reflected in the image, and vice versa.

 Otherwise, PIL will make a copy of the data.